shirtsgroup/OpenFFCrystalBenchmarking/README.md

 ## Usage

 Project was coded for Python 3.9.
-Refer to `requirements.txt` file for required packages.
 GPU is needed.

 ## Setup environment